linode/docs/docs/applications/configuration-management/use-puppet-to-manage-databases.md

 Though similar to the `common.yaml` file defined in previous steps, this file will add the `ubuntu-backup` database _only_ on Debian-based hosts (which Ubuntu is).
 In addition, the `lookup_options` setting ensures that the `mysql::server:databases` parameter is _merged_ between `Debian.yaml` and `common.yaml` so that all databases are managed.
 Without `lookup_options` set to deeply merge these hashes, only the _most specific_ hierarchy file (in this case, `Debian.yaml`) will be applied to the host.

-Run Puppet once again and observe the changes:
+Run Puppet once again and observe the changes.
+Note that because our Puppet manifest is so short, we can alternatively get the same effect by using the `-e` flag to apply an inline manifest:

     sudo -i puppet apply -e 'include ::mysql::server'